bryanhoonISC/IRIS-CE-Template/README.md

 ```
 As you can see it creates dabasases IRISAPP_DATA and IRISAPP_CODE for data and code, the related IRISAPP namespace to access it and the related resources %IRISAPP_DATA and %IRISAPP_CODE" to manage the access.

-IRISAPP_DATA is created within the /usr/irissys/mgr folder while IRISAPP_CODE is created outside the Durable %SYS folder.
+IRISAPP_DATA is created within the /usr/irissys/mgr folder while IRISAPP_CODE is created outside the Durable %SYS folder in /home/irisowner/IRISAPP_CODE.
 This is to ensure that when the container instance uses the latest codes built and stored in IRISAPP_CODE within the container instead of the historical code DB in Durable %SYS.

 Also it enables Callin service to make Embedded python work via ModifyService clause.
 and it updates the password for the built-in user SuperUser to "SYS".
 The hash for this password is obtained via the following command: